metiviem/rscons/doc/user_guide.md

 ##### Return Value

-If the build operation has completed and failed, the `run` method should return `false`.
+If the builder has completed and failed, the `run` method should return `false`.
 In this case, generally the command executed or the builder itself would be expected to output something to `$stderr` indicating the reason for the build failure.
-If the build operation has completed successfully, the `run` method should return `true`.
+If the builder has completed successfully, the `run` method should return `true`.
-If the build operation is not yet complete and is waiting on other operations, the `run` method should return the return value from the `Builder#wait_for` method.
+If the builder is not yet complete and is waiting on other steps, the `run` method should return the return value from the `Builder#wait_for` method.
 See ${#Custom Builder Parallelization}.

 ##### Printing Build Status